sjl-sjtu/scMRDR/README.md

 # scMRDR

 We implement a scalable and flexible generative framework called single-cell Multi-omics Regularized Disentangled Representations (scMRDR) for unpaired multi-omics integration.
-The manuscript has been accepted as a **spotlight** paper on The Thirty-ninth Annual Conference on Neural Information Processing Systems (NeurIPS 2025).
+The manuscript has been accepted as a **spotlight** paper on The Thirty-ninth Annual Conference on Neural Information Processing Systems (NeurIPS 2025) [1].

+An extended version with more downstream applications and biological analyses such as cross-omics translation, spatial reconstruction and SVG detection, methylation regulation effect assessment via spatial addictive mixed-effect model can be found at [2].

 * Free software: GPL-3.0 License
 * Documentation: https://sjl-sjtu.github.io/scMRDR/